Elizabeth I:

 Philip says, “We are very fortunate, through the generosity of our private lenders, to be able to assemble a cast of the key figures of the first Elizabethan age.
 Above all is the compelling presence of Elizabeth herself, who, working with the most resourceful artists of her time, continually reshaped her image to meet the monarchical ambitions of a single woman on a stage of extraordinary challenge.”

-The exhibition will be accompanied by an online publication featuring essays by Tudor historians Dr Elizabeth Goldring and Dr Christina Faraday.
+The exhibition is accompanied by an online publication featuring essays by Tudor historians Dr Elizabeth Goldring and Dr Christina Faraday.